-2.10.a.
+- 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-2.10.b.
-In addition to the program director, there must be at least one board-certified vascular surgery core faculty member for each approved fellowship position. ^(Core)
+(Core) - 2.10.b.
+In addition to the program director, there must be at least one core faculty member for each approved fellowship position.
+(Core) - 2.11.
+Program Coordinator